davidsmithitsandbox/classes/src/single_class_solutions/HtmlElementMaker/README.md

   array(
       'tag'     => 'Specifies an HTML tag.
 Example: a, p, div etc', 'content' => 'The value of this key is placed between HTML tags.'
-      'custom'  => 'The value of this keys assumed to be an attribute.
+      'custom'  => 'The value of this key is assumed to be an attribute.
 Example: disabled, color="white"', // Outputs 'disabled', color="white"

       // All other keys are assumed to be attributes 'name'    => 'name', // Outputs name="name" as an attribute for the element